WJSoftware/wjfe-async-workers/README.md

 const defaultRunningTotalWorkItem = myWorkerController.enqueue.calculateRunningTotal(undefined, { cancellable: true });
 ```

-By adding the `cancellable` option, a cancellation token will be avilable to `calculateRunningTotal` in its third
+By adding the `cancellable` option, a cancellation token will be available to `calculateRunningTotal` in its third
 parameter, as seen in the previous section.

 Whenever cancellation is desired, simply call the work item's `cancel()` method.
 For more information about this